Winchester, Virginia, in the American Civil War: The occupation of Major General Robert Milroy (1862–63)

 Winchester was occupied by the 2nd Division of the VIII Corps of the Federal Middle Department from December 24, 1862, until the Second Battle of Winchester on June 15, 1863.
-The primary objective of the Federals during this period was to protect and defend military approaches to Washington, D.C., and especially to guard and defend the Baltimore and Ohio Railroad from Confederate Raids.
+The primary objectives of the Federals during this period were to protect and defend military approaches to Washington, D.C., and especially to guard and defend the Baltimore and Ohio Railroad from Confederate Raids.
 Major General Robert Milroy, commander of the 2nd Division, entered in force at the beginning of the year in 1863, coincidental with the enactment of the Emancipation Proclamation.
 Milroy, a radical abolitionist, was intent on using Winchester as a place to enforce this new proclamation in the strictest and harshest terms possible.
-MajGen.
-Milroy is most famous for his edict that:
+Major General Milroy is most famous for his edict that:

 Milroy was noted for his harsh treatment of women.
-When Milroy felt that a lady had "insulted Gen Closeret ... her fine mansion was immediately taken for a hospital".
-In one particularly disturbing incident, on April 4, MajGen.
-Milroy arrested Mrs. Logan on charges of possessing contraband, and had her and her daughters escorted to the outskirts of town, without time to even gather medicine for one ill daughter, and "exiled" from Winchester.
+When Milroy felt that a lady had "insulted Gen Closeret ... her fine mansion was immediately taken for a hospital."
+In one particularly disturbing incident, on April 4, Major General Milroy arrested Mrs. Logan on charges of possessing contraband, and had her and her daughters escorted to the outskirts of town, without time to even gather medicine for one ill daughter, and "exiled" from Winchester.
 He then moved his wife, Mrs. Milroy, into what was one of the finest and most exquisite homes in Winchester.
 Ladies of Winchester eventually took to walking in the middle of the streets rather than risk accidentally brushing up against Federal soldiers.
 Milroy summarized his sentiments toward the ladies in town by noting that:

 Most notably, Milroy was feared for his rash desire to execute Virginians, and his reputation for this from previous Alleghany campaigning precede him, striking great trepidation in the town, as Milroy set up his tribunals, without constitutional authority, and sentenced townsfolk to execution by firing squad.

 Many of the local blacks freed in January 1863 under the Emancipation Proclamation fled the area, presumably fearing reconquest by the Confederates (as in fact happened later in the year).

 The "burning" and occupation of Major General Philip Sheridan (1864)

 Major General Philip Sheridan aggressively marched up the Valley from Winchester and destroyed "2,000 barns filled with grain and implements, not to mention other outbuildings, 70 mills filled with wheat and flour" and "numerous head of livestock," according to the Official Records.
-At the end of 1864, Maj.
-Gen. Sheridan stated that "The crow that flies over the Valley of Virginia must henceforth carry his rations with him".
+At the end of 1864, Sheridan stated, "The crow that flies over the Valley of Virginia must henceforth carry his rations with him".

 People and events

 Confederate units

 Winchester and Frederick County fielded five infantry companies, six cavalry companies and one artillery battery, as well as two regiments of militia.
-These units were either assigned to or operated under the auspices of what was ultimately called the Army of Northern Virginia which was also known as the Department of Northern Virginia:
+The units were assigned to or operated under the auspices of what was ultimately called the Army of Northern Virginia, which was also known as the Department of Northern Virginia: